Have you ever wondered if potatoes are fruits or vegetables?

 Most experts recommend stocking up on leafy greens like kale, collard greens, and mustard greens, plus root vegetables like parsnips, radishes, carrots, and turnip greens.
 Leafy greens provide us with calcium, iron, magnesium, phosphorus, zinc and vitamin C, while root veggies give us vitamins B6, K, folate, manganese, and pantothenic acid.
 Fruits and vegetables alike supply us with antioxidants.
 Antioxidant molecules protect cells from damage caused by free radicals.
 Free radicals attack healthy tissues and accelerate aging.
 By adding colorful veggies and fruits to your diet, you can lower oxidative stress and thereby improve your overall health.

-Are potatoes are fruits or vegetables?
+Are potatoes vegetables?

 The question remains, however… are potatoes truly fruits or vegetables?
 Let’s take another look at the criteria previously mentioned regarding whether something falls into the fruit or vegetable category.
 Since potatoes produce starch rather than sugar via cellular respiration, they’re classified as a carbohydrate instead of a true fruit.